justtheimpaler/debbie/README.md

 # Debbie

-Debbie prepares database schema from source SQL files stored in the repository project.
+Debbie prepares database schemas from source SQL files stored in the repository project.

 ## Features